 Track the Bag Ban Movement

-The easy-to-navigate map features different colored pins that indicate the effort that was undertaken – green for successfully implemented disposable bag bans, blue for areas with fees or taxes on single use bags, and red for locations that for one reason or another were unable to make a bag ban or fee work.
-This map not only shows areas where people have taken a stand against the hazard that are disposable plastic bags, but it also shows common themes in the journey to ban single use plastic bags, such as environmental concern or in response to instances of flooding or damage resulting from disposable plastic bags.
+The easy-to-navigate map features different colored pins that indicate the effort that was undertaken – green for successfully implemented disposable bag bans, blue for areas with fees or taxes on single-use bags, and red for locations that for one reason or another were unable to make a bag ban or fee work.
+This map not only shows areas where people have taken a stand against the hazard that are disposable plastic bags, but it also shows common themes in the journey to ban single-use plastic bags, such as environmental concerns or in response to instances of flooding or damage resulting from disposable plastic bags.

 Can You Help Fill Us In On Bag Bans and Fees?

 Please check out our map and read through the stories of the different cities and counties and even countries that have stood up to disposable plastic bags.
 We are constantly researching new locations and updating the map as laws are introduced, but we appreciate your help!
 We’re keeping an anxious eye on areas that are working towards adopting disposable bag bans or fees, but if you know of a location that is missing from the map please let us know and we’ll get it on there.